A

 Geopolitical Exposure:

-• Geographic Dependencies: Not explicitly detailed beyond the domestic service territories.
+• Geographic Dependencies: Not explicitly mentioned as a material risk beyond domestic operations.

 Innovation & Technology Leadership